tyronejosee/project_drop_dash_api/docs/fearures.md

 ## Drivers

-- Qdd functionality so that after a driver profile is created and marked as verified, the associated sensitive documents will be deleted to respect privacy policies
+- Add functionality so that after a driver profile is created and marked as verified, the associated sensitive documents will be deleted to respect privacy policies